HasnatPranto/Weighted-KNN_ML3/README.md

 # Weighted-KNN_ML3
 **k-Nearest Neighbours algorithm:** Philosophy is "Similar things(/people;) tends to stay close together".
-The algorithm holds this philosophy & _tries_ to prove it hasn't made any mistake by believing this..
+The algorithm holds this philosophy & _tries_ to make us believe that too..